 Notes 1 to 21 described in the accompanying Annual Report form an integral part of the Balance Sheet as of December 31st, 2019.
 Madrid, February 26th, 2020.

-Balance as of December 31, 2019
+Balance as of December 31, 2019 (In thousands of Euros)

 DISCLAIMER: The English version is a translation of the original in Spanish for information purposes only.
 In case of a discrepancy, the Spanish original will prevail.